ataylor3/Amphibian-segmentation-clock-models/Scripts_localFunctions/README.md

 # Scripts and local functions

 All script and local function files include comments with step-by-step explanations of the code.
+General explanations of what each script and local function does/is used to produce can be found below.

 ## Scripts